mozilla/activate.mozilla.community/_pages/developer-engagement/rust-hack.md

 Get your community behind this exciting new programming language by running a learning event.

+__NOTE: These are no budget activities / events, meaning that Mozilla will not provide financial support.
+While we are dreaming up new and interesting ways to support, these should be very much self-directed activities.__

 These sessions can be run two ways:

 1. Ask a person with experience with Rust to attend and provide guidance to attendees.
 There are a few ways to try to find local Rust experts to invite: